 After retiring from the CHP, Prieto brought his law enforcement expertise to Yolo County Sheriff’s Office.
 As the elected Sheriff-Coroner, he is responsible for a staff of over 300 personnel.
 Sheriff Prieto leads over twenty departmental divisions and sections.
 With decades of command experience, the Sheriff has revitalized and enhanced specialized programs within the department.
 He has increased personnel training by over five hundred percent since he was first elected, to ensure the most professionally trained staff possible.

 With great respect and dedication to Yolo County residents, Sheriff Prieto has led a number of dedicated volunteers in serving the community through the department’s S.T.A.R.S.
 (Sheriff’s Team of Active Retired Seniors), Cadets, Reserves, Aero-Squadron, and Posse volunteer programs.
 Prieto has also enhanced public service through increased deputies on patrol and enlarged Animal Services Annex, using outside grant funding.
 In addition, Sheriff Prieto has completely redone the information technology component of the department improving not only officer safety, but also service to the community.

-In 2007 Governor Schwarzenegger appointed Sheriff Prieto to the California Corrections Standards Authority Board, California Department of Corrections and Rehabilitation, within which he continues to serve in a noble and honorable fashion.
+In 2007 Governor Schwarzenegger appointed Sheriff Prieto to the California Corrections Standards Authority Board, California Department of Corrections and Rehabilitation, which he served in a noble and honorable fashion for approximately 6 years.

 Being a lifelong advocate for human rights, Prieto was asked to co-author a Professional Police Ethics Course.
 This course has been taught to a number of law enforcement officials since it was written.

-Sheriff Prieto is married to one of the highest-ranking women on the CHP, and boasts of being the father of five daughters and eight grandchildren.
+Sheriff Prieto is married to retired California Highway Patrol Deputy Commissioner Ramona Prieto and boasts of being the father of five daughters and eight grandchildren.